shellqiqi/nju-network-labs/content/ch00/mininet.md

 First, a (perhaps obvious) note on command syntax for this walkthrough:

-- `$` preceeds Linux commands that should be typed at the shell prompt
+- `$` proceeds Linux commands that should be typed at the shell prompt
-- `mininet>` preceeds Mininet commands that should be typed at Mininet’s CLI,
+- `mininet>` proceeds Mininet commands that should be typed at Mininet’s CLI,
-- `#` preceeds Linux commands that are typed at a root shell prompt
+- `#` proceeds Linux commands that are typed at a root shell prompt

 We will show the differences later.